agaralabs/see-server/README.md

 ## Installing

-If you haven't already cloned the repo, do so, as given at the beginning of Quickstart.
+If you haven't already cloned the repo, do so, as given at the beginning of #quickstart.

 **Install the dependencies:**